chalory/cli-ticketing-system-go/README.md

 # cli-ticketing-system-go

-uncomment for loop for continous loop.
+A CLI program that mimics a ticketing system in Golang. uncomment 'for' loop for continous loop.